 No low capital requirement

 Section 8 corporations, unlike other entities such as public limited companies, do not have a minimum capital requirement.
-However, the company’s capital structure can be changed at any time if it is necessary for the company’s growth.
+However, the company’s capital structure can be adjusted at any time if necessary for the company’s growth.

 A Section 8 company, like a Private Limited or other limited corporation, has its own identity and is a separate legal entity from its members.
 Furthermore, a Section 8 Corporation exists indefinitely.